 Students will gain valuable health science professional experience by completing a practicum in an agency related to their career goals.
 This experience will be completed during the final semester of the senior year and must be approved by the program director.
 In addition to gaining practical experience, students will prepare a portfolio and begin to develop themselves as professionals.
 Satisfies the advanced composition requirement for the General Education curriculum.
 Prerequisites: All HSCI 100 and 200 level courses plus HSCI 345 and HSCI 350.
-For those in the Health Education concentration, other required Prerequisites include; 340 and 360.
-Open only the to Health Sciences majors.
+Open only to Health Sciences majors.
 May be taken concurrently with the professional issues course.